-Created by the U.S. Green Building Council (USGBC), LEED, or Leadership in Energy and Environmental Design, is the most widely used green building rating system.
+Created by the U.S. Green Building Council, LEED is the most widely used green building rating system.
 Home to the NFL’s Atlanta Falcons, Atlanta United of MLS and many of the world’s top sports and entertainment events, Mercedes-Benz Stadium has obtained more total points than any other sports facility in the world with 88.

 The new world-class sports and entertainment venue, which opened in August 2017, is renowned for its bold design and eye-catching features.
 Yet the two-million-square-foot stadium’s unique sustainability solutions for water, lighting and energy conservation—as well as its community programs and stewardship—have been a key part of the building’s innovation story from the beginning.

 “We set out to build a venue that would not only exceed expectations, but also push the limits of what was possible in terms of stadium design, fan experience and sustainability,” said Arthur Blank, Atlanta Falcons and Atlanta United owner and chairman.
 “We set a goal of achieving the highest LEED rating because it was the right thing to do for our city and the environment.
 With this achievement, we have a powerful new platform to showcase to the industry and to our fans that building sustainably and responsibly is possible for a venue of any type, size and scale.”

 - First professional sports stadium in North America to achieve LEED Platinum certification.

 - LEED score of 88 total points—highest LEED score ever for a sports venue.

 - First sports stadium to receive all water category credits, due in large part to a highly advanced storm water management system.